crawfordwebdev/wheres_my_dinner/README.md

 - Back-end authorization on animals and their various logs
 - Replace the two button photo upload with one button
 - Update styling for animal details for more mobile viewports
+- Ability to turn off the animal images, easier to navigate through lots of animals by name
+- General task with photo(s) attached, let this link to an animal.